Makktu/ScrollingAdventure/README.md

 ### Weds 2 October 2024

 Added a new test level to see how it would all work, and it would all work.
 Added a test enemy and a test Battle UI to see how it would all work, and it would all work.
 The thing to do now is to design and implement a proper prototype.
 But is it worth doing?

+### Thurs 3 October 2024

+Doing something on this every day.
+Today added core UI elements (basic display of player Location in a 'main ui' node, and a conditional display of a 'battle ui' depending on enemy presence.
+Toyed with beginnings of room borders.
+Also implemented a different method of tracking player whereabouts and controlling where can go, etc. This way there are no 'empty cells' in the mapping.